EddyGHendrickx/LaravelWorkshopPreparation/README.md

 the composer.
 This can be done by running:
 'composer new-project laravel/laravel [name-of-project]'

+We also recommend already setting up a vhost.
+You should know how to do this by now.
+But here's a quick summary:
+1. /etc/hosts: add a new adress
+2. /etc/apache2/sites-available/[server-name].local.conf
+3. sudo a2ensite [server-name].local
+4. sudo systemctl reload apache2

 ### OPTIONAL

 Installing laravel globally is also an option, but